CaglarCetinceviz/GTI-Record-Keeping-System-Graduation-Project/README.md

 The database for this project is added in another repo called [GTI-Record-Keeping-System-DB](https://github.com/CaglarCetinceviz/GTI-Record-Keeping-System-DB)

 When you run the Java system, you will need the database.
-You can download it from this [link](https://github.com/CaglarCetinceviz/GTI-Record-Keeping-System-DB).

 To log in to the system, you must choose the admin or teacher option.
 In order to do that.